pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 (TODO: Determine what to do about ".
 DELEG" or ".
 DS" queries, which by definition do not exist.)

-### Populating the SLIST from addresses in  DELEG and DELEGI Records
+### Actions in Delegation Information {#actions}

-As described above, the the DELEG and DELEGI records have four keys that describe actions the resolver takes.
+The DELEG and DELEGI records have four keys that describe actions the resolver takes.
 The purpose of these actions is to populate the SLIST with IP addresses of the nameservers for a zone.
 The actions defined in this document are: